 Education at the Faculty of Business Economics

-- Students: Business Engineering (technology, innovation and environmental management), Applied Economics (policy management)
+- Students: Business Engineering (Technology in business), Applied Economics (Policy Management)

 - Master thesis > 10 (annual), Examples :